X

 Handling Aggressive Drivers

-Resist the temptation to punish someone’s bad behavior or to retaliate yourself.
-If the aggressive driver is threatening others, appears likely to cause an accident or is otherwise acting in a truly frightening manner, call the police and let them handle the situation.
-But if the aggressive driver is just being a run-of-the-mill brat, try to ignore them and focus on something more positive instead.
+• Call the police if the aggressive driver is threatening others, appears likely to cause an accident or is otherwise acting in a truly frightening manner.
+If the aggressive driver is just being a run-of-the-mill brat, try to ignore them and focus on something more positive instead (more tips on how to do this below!).

-Are You an Aggressive Driver?
+Ask Yourself: Are You an Aggressive Driver?

 Managing Your Own Road Rage

-If you have a tendency to drive aggressively or become enraged on the road, try not to get behind the wheel when you’re likely to be provoked.
+• Try not to get behind the wheel when you’re likely to be provoked.
 Take public transportation during rush hour, let someone else drive, or simply postpone your trip when you’re in a bad mood.

-Try this: While driving, try listening to calming music or interesting audio-books.
-When you see another driver doing something aggravating, focus on breathing deeply and remind yourself that your safety is more important than getting back at some impolite (and possibly dangerous) stranger.
+• When you see another driver doing something aggravating, focus on breathing deeply and remind yourself that your safety is more important than getting back at some impolite (and possibly dangerous) stranger.

 Take the Pledge